 In the northern region, which includes cities likes Tijuana and Matamoros, around 183,000 families depend on the automotive and auto part industry.
 Nationwide, the industry employs more than 12 million people directly, according to IMSS.
 Trump's possible victory and his protectionist policies could result in the loss of thousands of jobs in these cities, where the economy is highly dependent on the maquiladora industry.

 For the economy of Baja California and other border states, the threat of tariffs would not only affect big corporations, but also the domestic economy of thousands of workers that depend on the maquiladora industry.
-In Tijuana, where Asian investment has been key to the region's development, a change in US trade policies could slow down development and leave companies and workers with no direction.
+In Tijuana, where Asian investment has been key to the region's development, a change in US trade policies could slow down development and leave companies and workers adrift.

 New controversies prior to the 2024 presidential election